+Record-breaking Arshad Nadeem ends Pakistan’s 32-year Olympic medal drought

-Arshad Nadeem dethrones Neeraj Chopra to win Olympic gold in javelin
+Pakistan’s Arshad Nadeem beats Neeraj Chopra to win Olympic gold in javelin

-Pakistan’s Arshad Nadeem throws Olympic record to defeat India’s defending champion Neeraj Chopra in javelin final.
+Nadeem bags gold with an Olympic record-breaking throw of 92.97m to end Pakistan’s 32-year medal drought at the Games.

-Arshad Nadeem made history in clinching Pakistan’s first Olympic medal in athletics as he claimed gold in the men’s javelin on Thursday.
+Pakistan’s Arshad Nadeem has made history in clinching the country’s first-ever track and field medal at the Olympics as he claimed gold in the men’s javelin final in Paris.

-The 27-year-old, from Mian Channu in the Punjab province, beat defending champion Neeraj Chopra of India.
+The 27-year-old dethroned defending champion Neeraj Chopra of India and broke the Olympic record at the Stade de France on Thursday.

 Keep readinglist of 4 items